 - If you stay or work in Singapore for three consecutive years, your income for all years will be taxed at resident rates.

-In Singapore, there are various tax reliefs that can help you reduce your personal income taxes.
-Some common ways you can do so is by:
+- In Singapore, there are various tax reliefs that can help you reduce your personal income taxes.
+Some common ways you can do so are by:

 - Making a charitable donation to an IPC

 - Doing a course to upgrade yourself

 - In order to get tax relief for making a charitable donation, you have to first ensure that the charity is registered as an IPC (Institute of a Public Character) in Singapore.
 You can then get up to 250% in tax deductions based on the donated amount.

 Our team of tax experts can assist you with the tax filing requirements seamlessly.

 Rikvin’s content team includes in-house and freelance writers across the globe who contribute informative and trending articles to guide aspiring entrepreneurs in taking their business to the next level in Asia.